ldijkman/esp-web-flasher/README.md

 This is a fork of Adafruit WebSerial ESPTool.

-At the time fo the fork, their repository was a single-use website.
+At Fork time, their repository was a single-use website.

 This fork converted the code into a reusable package and published it to NPM.